StenlyTU/K8s-training-official/README.md

 ### Core Concepts ###

-1. **Create namespace called: practice.
+1. **Create namespace called *practice*.
 All following commands will be run into this namespace if not specified.**

     <details><summary>show</summary><p>